 Stirling Clansmen 10-7 Durham Saints

 The only other talking points of the half came from the Clansmen defence.
 Emmanuel Bawa, running back as well as safety, got an interception, and Josh Penny broke up a certain touchdown in the endzone.

-The second half continued with the same intensity, and the same game plan from each team, ground and pound the football.
+The second half continued with the same intensity, and the same game plan from each team: ground and pound the football.
 A methodical drive from Durham saw them eventually set up with a first and goal on the Stirling six yard line.

 This play set them up with a first and goal from the four yard line.
-On their first play, a QB draw, saw Durham punch in for the first touchdown of the game.
+On their first play, a quarterback draw, Durham claimed their first touchdown of the game.
 A converted PAT saw Durham lead 7-3.

-The eventual score was a QB draw from Donat Garcia, who hit the outside and barrelled into the endzone for the Clansmen touchdown.
+The eventual score was a quarterback draw from Donat Garcia, who hit the outside and barrelled into the endzone for the Clansmen touchdown.
 Thomson was good on the PAT, which gave Stirling a 10-7 lead, with only 3.15 left on the clock.

 The field goal unit, and the Clansmen’s field goal block unit, stepped on the field.
 A converted field goal meant that the game would be going to overtime.
 A miss would result in the Clansmen winning the title.

 With only four seconds left on the clock, Durham called their final timeout and opted to kick a field goal.
 However, some immense pressure from the Clansmen forced a fumble on the snap and the kickholder was blown up in the backfield.
 Clansmen had won the British National Final.

 The MVP conversation is tough.
 Penny was immense on defence, preventing the receiver he was covering from any catches and breaking up two potential touchdowns in the endzone.

 One of the most clutch plays of the final came from a combination of Donat Garcia and wide receiver Prince.